marc-uhlig/apprentice-project/docs/legacy/modules/todo-app/frontend-testing-with-cypress.md

 ## Acceptance Criteria

-- #AC1: Test exists which valides creation, editing and deletion of task
+- #AC1: Test exists which validates creation, editing and deletion of task

 - #AC2: NPM run script exists to execute cypress in headless mode from console